ls1982/trade-bot/README.md

 The **AuctionManager** provides auction logic.

-This code can be used to implement your own bot to participate the **auction battle**!
+This code can be used to implement your own bot to participate in the **auction battle**!

 ### Do it yourself!